TurboB/yast/install.md

 The basic system requirements are:
 - a Raspberry Pi1/2/3/4/a/b/+
 - track signal input hardware
-- a running Raspbian image (Wheezy, Jessie, Stretch, Buster, Bullseye)
+- a running Raspbian image (Wheezy, Jessie, Stretch, Buster, Bullseye, Bookworm)
 - a working Internet connection (to make installing easy, can also be done without )
-- wiringPi package
+- lgpio or wiringPi package
 - libncurses5-dev package
 - cp437 definitions
 - ASCII screen resolution of 80 x 36 (ideal case)